 Why is Early Detection Important? – Survival Rate

-- Close to 54,000 people are diagnosed with oral cancer annually
+- Around 50,000 people are diagnosed with oral cancer in America every year

 - Oral cancer occurs in twice as many men as women